Psychotherapy

 - Jung Institute: junginla.org

 Each of these schools has their own educational lecture series, and UCLA residents are often invited for free or at discounted rates.
-Many of them offer short- or long-term training programs (one to two years, in the evenings) in psychoanalytic psychotherapy.
-Every year a few residents participate in these programs, and they are encouraged by the program administration.
+All offer short- or long-term training programs (one to two years, in the evenings) in psychoanalytic psychotherapy.
+Dr. Blumenshine can help interested residents explore these options and select learning opportunities that best meet the individual resident’s needs and interests.

 Los Angeles attracts an enormous amount of conferences and lectures, some of which are affiliated with the aforementioned psychoanalytic institutes but by no means all.
 For example, each year UCLA hosts a three-day conference on Mentalization Based Treatment (MBT), put on by the Anna Freud Center from London.
 Lecturers include Anthony Bateman and Peter Fonagy, the original developers of MBT, as well as UCLA’s own professors Robin Kissel and Daniel Kupper.
 Residents are offered subsidies to attend this certificate-bearing conference, and this is just one of the many opportunities available.